- What are applied and practicing anthropology?

 - How do I apply for graduation?

-- Who is the Graduate Coordinator and what does he or she do?
+- Who is the Graduate Coordinator and what they do?

 - How can I best work with the faculty?